-Please be aware that a cultist of Haugway is considered a villain concept, and to begin play as one, or to have it as a prominent part of your personal backstory, is a glory cost.
+Please be aware that a cultist of Haugway is considered an antagonist concept, and to begin play as one, or to have it as a prominent part of your personal backstory, is a glory cost.

 |Symbols||The symbols of Haugway are thorns, the monstrous cat eye that they carve into their foreheads and decorate their kills with, fungus, worms, and the eerie limbless dolls they hang in the trees around their camps.|